UWARG/computer-vision-python/STYLE.md

         """
         self.encoding = encoding
         self.quality = quality
-        self.__effort = None  # Use None if you want to create this member but save initialization for later self.__resolution = quality * 400
+        # Use None if you want to create this member but save initialization for later
+        self.__effort = None

+        # Constant within class does not follow Pylint naming
+        # pylint: disable=invalid-name
+        self.__FRAME_RESOLUTION = quality * 400
+        # pylint: enable=invalid-name
+        # Enable ASAP to minimize block size
+        # It's better to have a multiple disable-enable lines than everything together
+        # Constant within class does not follow Pylint naming
+        # pylint: disable=invalid-name
+        self.__SETTINGS = "4 4 2"
+        # pylint: enable=invalid-name

     def decode_frame(self, video: str) -> Tuple[bool, List[List[int]]]:
         """
-        The first parameter of class methods is `self` , all other parameters are after, except for static methods (see below).
+        The first parameter of class methods is `self` .
+        All other parameters are after, except for static methods (see below).
         """
-        # Prefer using explicit type construction over implicit (e.g. dict() over {} ), with the exception of lists (square brackets).
+        # Prefer using explicit type construction over implicit (e.g. dict() over {} ),
+        # with the exception of lists (square brackets) and returning tuples `return a, b`
         some_dictionary = dict()
         self.__h264_decode(some_dictionary)
         return True, [[0]]